 Sat 19 February

-The Growing Families annual New Zealand event will bring the community together for the first time in 2 years.
-This is a chance for intended parents, parents, egg donors, surrogates, and experts to network, share stories and learn from each other.
-Learn what the IVF, donor and surrogacy process really looks like.
-A panel of altruistic Surrogates will share about their motivations to carry for another family.
-NZ Parents will join a panel to explore how expectations can differ and how to survive the unexpected hurdles.
-Attend Auckland Seminar to learn more.
+This event is a chance for intended parents, parents and experts to network, share stories and learn from each other.
+Learn what the IVF, donor and surrogacy processes really looks like in New Zealand and internationally.
+Parents will join our popular ‘tell-all’ panel to explore how expectations can differ and how to survive the unexpected hurdles.

 TIMING & DESCRIPTION

-Are you looking for a free 15 min Consultation with the surrogacy expert?
-Contact Ankita Agarwal at [email protected]
+Your Ticket includes free 15 min Consultation with the surrogacy expert of your choice?
+Contact Ankita Agarwal at [email protected] for a booking.